Exclusive: WeWork owner creates committee to decide on financing lifeline

 WeWork co-founder Adam Neumann, who resigned as CEO last month but retained his role as chairman of the board, does not have a seat on the committee either, according to the sources, who requested anonymity in discussing the confidential arrangements.

-WeWork cancelled its IPO following investor concerns about mounting losses, its business model and the way the company was being run.
+WeWork canceled its IPO following investor concerns about mounting losses, its business model and the way the company was being run.
 Its estimated valuation dropped from $47 billion in January to as low as $10 billion last month.

 In response, WeWork is seeking to slow down its expansion, reducing the number of new property leases it is taking on and considering layoffs.